sciris/sciris/docs/tutorials/index.rst

         :link: tut_dicts
         :link-type: doc

-        Data are only as good as the container they're stored in (?), so this tutorial goes through Sciris' two main containers (dictionaries and dataframes).
+        Data are only as good as the container they're stored in, so this tutorial goes through Sciris' two main containers (ordered dictionaries and dataframes).

     .. grid-item-card:: 4 Files and versioning